hridyeshh/PaperBoxd/README.md

 #### 3. **Data Normalization with Strategic Caching**

-We use a **hybrid caching strategy** to optimize performance and minimize external API calls:
+I use a **hybrid caching strategy** to optimize performance and minimize external API calls:

 - **Database-First for Book Search**: Search queries first check MongoDB for previously fetched books, reducing Google Books API calls by ~70-80%
-- **Google Books as Fallback**: Only fetch from Google Books API when books aren't in our database
+- **Google Books as Fallback**: Only fetch from Google Books API when books aren't in my database
 - **Automatic Caching**: Newly fetched books are immediately stored in MongoDB for future queries
 - **Time-Based Invalidation**: Books not accessed in 15+ days are automatically cleaned up to manage storage within free tier limits